suranjan289/Group-10-Project/README.md

  To use Flask within a Python environment to connect to the mentioned new database.
  Create a skeleton website using Python/Flask to display/render data within the database via HTML.

+ Approach:
+ 1. All data within downloaded csv dataset replicated in a new database.
+New data has also been inserted.
+This process has been done via the script: __Group 9- DAB111.ipynb__
+ 2. Database connection done via sqlite3.
+HTML rendering done via Flask.
+The script for these task is within: __app.py__.
+This script is to be executed via a Python terminal.
+ 3. All HTML files are located within the __/templates__ directory.

  Project requirements:

     5% informative/formatted readme + requirements